arkime/arkime/README.md

 For advanced users, you can build Arkime yourself:
 * Make sure `node` is in your path, currently main supports Node version 20.x
 * `git clone https://github.com/arkime/arkime` - latest version on github
-* `./easybutton-build.sh --install` - downloads all the prerequisites, build, and install
+* `./easybutton-build.sh --install` - downloads all the prerequisites, build, and install Arkime
 * `make config` - performs an initial Arkime configuration
 * Refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for information about how to get involved

 ## Configuration

 Most of the system configuration is located in the `/opt/arkime/etc/config.ini` file.
-The variables are documented in our [Settings page](https://arkime.com/settings).
+The variables are documented on our [Settings page](https://arkime.com/settings).

 ## Usage